davidcrowe/gatewaystack-chatgpt-starter/README.md

 ## Why this repo exists

 Most MCP examples use shared API keys.
-That's fine for weather APIs, but dangerous for user data.
+That's fine for weather APIs, but **dangerous for user data**.

+Without user-scoped identity:
+- Alice asks ChatGPT "show my calendar" → sees Bob's calendar too 🚨
+- Anyone can use expensive/sensitive models → no cost control
+- Security audit asks "who accessed what?" → can't answer

-This repo exists to establish the minimum viable security baseline for real AI tools.
+This repo exists to establish the **minimum viable security baseline** for AI tools that handle real user data.

 ## How it works
 > MCP (Model Context Protocol) is the current mechanism ChatGPT uses to connect to external tools with structured inputs, outputs, and authentication.